Mike Bailey (weatherman): Political candidate

 On 22 May 2007, it was announced that Bailey had been approached to stand for Australian Labor Party preselection for the seat of North Sydney to challenge the sitting member, Joe Hockey, Minister for Employment and Workplace Relations, in the upcoming Australian federal election.
 He subsequently resigned from the ABC.
 Bailey received an 8.4 percent primary and 4.7 percent two-party swing, but fell significantly short.

 Later career

 Bailey later presented the weather for Nine News Sydney on Fridays and Saturdays and Nine News Afternoon Edition weather on Fridays.
 When he went on holiday in early 2009, he was told not to return.
 Having been a lifelong supporter of the Western Suburbs Magpies, Bailey became the Chairman of the Wests Tigers NRL Club (Wests Ashfield Leagues) in 2011, as appointed by the Wests Group stakeholders in the joint venture club.

 Personal life and death

-Bailey was married from 1986 to his passing to Helena Bailey, a former television presenter between 1978 and 1987 of the localised version of children's television program Romper Room, where she was billed as 'Miss Helena'.
+Bailey was married from 1986 to his death to Helena Bailey, a former television presenter between 1978 and 1987 of the localised version of children's television program Romper Room, where she was billed as 'Miss Helena'.
 They had one son, Michael.

 Bailey died on 20 June 2021, aged 71, from a stroke after three weeks in a coma.